lcsabi/train-ticket-watcher/README.md

 3. Using our own endpoint, email users daily with the details of the cheapest tickets (currently the top two tickets per day, 14 days in advance)

 ### ***Planned features***:
-- Create a heatmap calendar and include it in the daily emails
+- Create subscription feature for users, so they can register to the train lines they are interested in
-- Perform data analysis of the ticket information
+- Perform data analysis of the ticket information and create a heatmap calendar to include in the daily emails
 - Add an endpoint that contains live information about trains we subscribe to

 ### ***The gathered information currently includes***: